Murder of Peter Weinberger: Investigation

 On July 6, investigators staged a news conference to appeal to the kidnapper to feed the baby a supposedly medically recommended baby formula which theoretically required pharmacy preparation.
 In reality, a pharmacist could not fill out the formula, and detectives used it as a ruse to attract the kidnapper to a pharmacy, where a pharmacist would hopefully recognize the situation and alert the police.
 The kidnapper did not appear, and no pharmacists reported hearing from the kidnapper.

 On July 10, the kidnapper called the Weinberger household; Morris picked up the phone.
 He claimed that the kidnapper had a male voice and instructed him to leave the ransom by a nearby highway.
 Although Morris left the ransom, the kidnapper did not retrieve it.
 Later that same day, the kidnapper called again, and Betty Weinberger answered.
 The kidnapper arranged a second meeting in another location, at which point detectives, who had recorded the phone call, staked out near the location of the second meeting.
 The kidnapper was not there, but he left a blue bag containing a note in which he repeated his demand for $2,000.
 The note contained the same handwriting as the first ransom note.

-The Federal Bureau of Investigation waited for one week, as required by law at the time, before they entered the investigation.
+The Federal Bureau of Investigation (FBI) waited for one week, as required by law at the time, before they entered the investigation.
 Handwriting experts analyzed the two ransom notes and noted distinguishing characteristics in the writing.
 Meanwhile, the Weinbergers were subjected to numerous hoaxes with unrelated parties attempting to extort the ransom money from them, resulting in five people unrelated to the kidnapping being arrested.
 One hoax caller lured Betty Weinberger to a movie theater and used the opportunity to steal her purse.